joshpierce/personal-portfolio-tutorial/README.md

 />
 ```

 One other subtle but important new item is the data binding `{@html ...}` within the subtitle.
-This allows us to render dynamic html to the page.
-If we were to bind an html string without including this tag, our users would see our markup, instead of the rendered html.
+This allows you to render dynamic html to the page.
+If you were to bind an html string without including this tag, your users would see our markup, instead of the rendered html.

 > Note: Svelte doesn't do any sanitizing of the html that's being bound, so you need to be careful with html that comes from outside sources as you could risk exposing your users to XSS attacks.
 [More Info Here](https://svelte.dev/docs#html).

 ### Show the world your beautiful face

-Our hero is setup to consume an image located at `./static/images/avatar.png`.
-Typically, you would just drop a square image in this place, and we'd round it Tailwind to create a nice circle image.
-In our case, we actually need the image to be round for our dynamically generated post images.
+Your hero is setup to consume an image located at `./static/images/avatar.png`.
+Typically, you would just drop a square image in this place, and round it with Tailwind to create a nice circle image.
+In your case, you actually need the image to be round (png with transparency) for your dynamically generated post images.
 I used [This Tool](https://crop-circle.imageonline.co/) to create my circle png avatar.
 Disclaimer, that site is bloated with ads, buyer beware.

 However you decide to make the image, you'll just need a circular png image located at `./static/images/avatar.png`.
+Create this image before moving on.
+If you don't have a good picture handy, use your phone or computer's camera to take a picture.
+Don't forget to smile!

-Our component is ready to be consumed, but we've got a few more components to create before we can render this to a page.
+Your component is ready to be consumed, but you've got a few more components to create before you can render this to a page.

-## We Need More Content
+## More Content

-We're now going to create the couple of components that are required for us to display blog snippets on the home page.
-One will be the container component that will hold many blog snippets, the next will be the component holding the structure for the snippet itself, and lastly we'll create a Pager component for when our blog snippets should be paged.
+You're going to create the couple of components that are required for you to display blog snippets on the home page.
+One will be the container component that will hold many blog snippets, the next will be the component holding the structure for the snippet itself, and lastly you'll create a Pager component for when our blog snippets should be paged.

 Create the following files, and copy their snippets in.

 -   `./src/components/BlogSnippet.svelte` -> SNIPPETS/08.txt
-    -   This is our individual blog snippet, 1 will be rendered per article.
+    -   This is your individual blog snippet, 1 will be rendered per article.
 -   `./src/components/BlogSnippets.svelte` -> SNIPPETS/09.txt
-    -   This is our component that houses 1:many blog snippets.
+    -   This is your component that houses 1:many blog snippets.
 -   `./src/components/Pager.svelte` -> SNIPPETS/10.txt
     -   This is the component that handles paging when there are many pages of snippets to be displayed.